Aircoookie/WLED-Docs/docs/features/settings.md

 Reverse LED order | Y/N | Mirrors the LEDs (last LED is first) Skip first LED | Y/N | Will turn off the first LED and shift the remaining by 1 (1st LED used as a signal repeater)

-### User Interface settings
+## User Interface settings

 This sub-page changes the look of the web interface.
+(This section applies to WLED 0.8.5.)

 | Setting name | Value Range | Description |
 |---|---|---|
 Server description | String 1..32 | The name of the device as shown on the top of the UI.
 Differs from Alexa device name Sync button toggles... | Y/N | If enabled, both send and receive are toggled by the button in UI.
 If disabled, only sending is toggled and receiving is kept as configured in Sync settings.

-### Sync settings
+## Sync settings

 This sub-page configures external software synchronization interfaces.
+(This section applies to WLED 0.8.5.)

 | Setting name | Value Range | Description |
 |---|---|---|